Mikoyan MiG-29: Iraq

+Invasion of Kuwait and Gulf War

 By August 1990, at the time of the Invasion of Kuwait, the Iraqi Air Force had received 37 MiG-29 (9.12B) Fulcrum-As.
 Iraq was reportedly unsatisfied that they did not receive the R-73 and R-27T missiles that Coalition intelligence had assessed as a great threat, instead receiving R-60MK missiles.
 As a result, they did not order any more aircraft.
 Iraq was reportedly able to modify their MiG-29s to carry both drop tanks and the TMV-002 Remora ECM pod.

 MiG-29s saw combat in the 1991 Persian Gulf War with the Iraqi Air Force.
 Five MiG-29s were shot down by USAF F-15s.
-Some sources reported that one British Panavia Tornado, ZA467, was shot down in northwestern Iraq by a MiG-29 UK sources claim this Tornado to have crashed on 22 January on a mission to Ar Rutbah.
+As per some sources, the Iraqi Air Force claimed a British Panavia Tornado, ZA467, was shot down in northwestern Iraq by a MiG-29.
+British sources claim this Tornado to have crashed on 22 January on a mission to Ar Rutbah.
 Another Tornado is also claimed by an Iraqi MiG-29, this time, and IDS variant belonging to the AMI from either the 4th or 5th Fighter Squadron, again using an R-60 missile.

 Other Iraqi air-to-air kills are reported in Russian sources, where the US claims other cases of combat damage, such as a B-52 which the US claims was hit by friendly fire, when an AGM-88 high-speed, anti-radiation missile (HARM) homed on the fire-control radar of the B-52's tail gun; the bomber returned to base and was subsequently renamed "In HARM's Way".
 It is believed that an F-111 Aardvark was hit by a missile fired by a MiG-29 but it was able to return to base.
 A MiG-29 from the 4th or 5th TFS also had a less fortunate kill against a friendly aircraft, a MiG-23ML using a R-27R missile on the 17th of January, 1991.
 This case of fratricide was not the first of this type, but a MiG-29 of the 5th TFS shot down another MiG-29 of the same unit using an R-60MK in April 1988, though the circumstances are not entirely known.

+Post Gulf War

 Iraq's original fleet of 37 MiG-29s was reduced to 12 after the Gulf War.
-One MiG-29 was damaged, and seven were reportedly flown to Iran.
+One MiG-29 was damaged, and between four and nine were reportedly flown to Iran.
 The remaining 12 aircraft were withdrawn from use in 1995 because the engines needed to be overhauled but Iraq could not send them off for that work.
 After the American-led 2003 invasion of Iraq and disbandment of the Ba'athist Iraqi Army in May of the same year, the remaining Soviet-made and Chinese-made fighters of the Iraqi Air Force had been decommissioned.